rostools/r-cubed-intermediate/CONTRIBUTING.md

 ffmpeg -i input.mp4 -crf 28 output.mp4
 ```

+Taking screenshots is done using the program [Shutter](https://shutter-project.org/),
+which also has some editing tools to use after taking a screenshot.

 ## Teaching in class :information_desk_person: :speech_balloon:

 Here are some steps and guidelines when you instruct a class: